 On the other hand, lists limit us to those books, and leave little room for our own exploration.
 We may find malformed blops and bridges we want to burn along the way, but we may also stumble on a corner of hidden beauty other people have rushed past in their pursuit of apparent literary greatness.

-As a writer working on getting published, I know it is important to read or at least be knowledgeable of certain books in the sci-fi/fantasy genre.
+As an author, I know it is important to read or at least be knowledgeable of certain books in the sci-fi/fantasy genre.
 While I have read The Lord of the Rings, I have yet to read anything by Asimov.
 While I have read Farenheit 451, I have yet to read 1984.
-However, do I read these books for street cred, for the glory of saying I have or do I read these for my own enrichment?
+However, do I read these books for street cred, for the glory of saying I have, or do I read these for my own enrichment?

 3. How should we choose what books to read?